PawseySC/rstudio-on-nimbus/README.md

 # Automated deployment of RStudio

 ## Summary
 This repository covers the scripts for running RStudio with Ansible on cloud services.
 The RStudio Dockerfile is based off Rocker/Tidyverse - which is handy for bioinformatics users, with changes made to the read permissions of RStudio server paths to enable running of RStudio interactively.
-The container is first built with Docker, then pulled as a Singularity image.
-This allows the image to be used on HPC if required.
+The container is first built with Docker, then pulled from the Docker daemon to build a Singularity container.
+This allows the container to be used on HPC if required.

 ## Before you start

-This deployment uses Docker and Singularity to write and build an RStudio container.
+This deployment uses Singularity to build an RStudio Singularity container.

 It is recommended that users change their Singularity cache directory to a storage volume, as the default is in the `/home` directory, i.e. `/home/ubuntu/.singularity/cache`, which can run out of space quickly.
 To change it, simply create a new directory and update the `$SINGULARITY_CACHEDIR` variable to it.
 It is also recommended that you have your storage volume [mounted to a directory named `/data`](https://support.pawsey.org.au/documentation/display/US/Attach+a+Storage+Volume).